Paraphraser/PiBuilder/docs/upgrade-treeless-clone.md

 	$ rm -rf IOTstack.old
 	```

-	It should not be necessary to use `sudo` to remove the `.old` directory but if you run into permission issues, it is acceptable to re-run the command with `sudo`, providing you double-check the command **before** pressing <kbd>return</kbd>.
+	It should not be necessary to use `sudo` to remove the `.old` directory but if you run into permission issues, it is acceptable to re-run the `rm` command with `sudo`, providing you double-check the command **before** pressing <kbd>return</kbd>.

 <a name="general-case"></a>
-### general case
+## general case

+### procedure

-Rather than the manual re-clone and merge recommended for IOTstack, you can adopt the approach of making a backup copy of the repo before running `upgrade_treeless_clone.sh`.
+Rather than the manual re-clone and merge recommended for IOTstack, you can adopt the approach of making a backup copy of the repo before running the upgrade script.
 For example:

 ``` console
 $ cd ~/.local